 Tate Dinosaur Digs

 The goals of Tate Dinosaur Safaris are to offer fun, educational experiences to the public while building up the museum’s collections for display and research.
 Registration will be through the museum.
 The fee includes six nights of lodging, six dinners, five field lunches, five breakfasts at the hotel in Lusk or Medicine Bow, snacks, drinks/water, and all ground transportation from Casper.
-The price is $1000 for a double occupancy room.
-There is an extra fee ($300) if you want to room solo.
-A non-refundable deposit of $450.00 is required upon registration to hold your place.
+The price is $1150 for a double occupancy room.
+There is an extra fee ($350) if you want to room solo.
+A non-refundable deposit of $500.00 is required upon registration to hold your place.
 The balance of the fee is due no later than 60 days prior to the start of the dig.
 The minimum age for participation is 16 and all 16 and 17-year-olds must be accompanied by an adult participant.
-We take between seven and ten people out on each dig, so spots fill up fast.
+Due to Covid, we are limiting digs to six participants on each dig, so spots fill up fast.

 The trips are run by the Tate’s field operations and prep lab manager, JP Cavigelli.
 JP’s expertise has led to his participation in numerous paleontological expeditions throughout the West as well as in Niger, Mongolia, Alaska’s North Slope and Tanzania.
 JP’s recent projects include leading the excavation and preparation of Lee Rex, the only Tyrannosaurus rex found in Wyoming that is staying in Wyoming.

-July 12-17 and August 16-21 will be at the Meadow Ranch in eastern Wyoming, digging in the late Cretaceous Lance Formation; about 65-66 million years old.
+Option 1: August 15-20 or September 12-17 (BOTH ARE FULL): will be at the Meadow Ranch in eastern Wyoming, digging in the late Cretaceous Lance Formation; about 65-66 million years old.
 We have been collecting on this ranch for fifteen years and still have a lot to do there.
 There are a number of sites we may work during the week.
 There are a few bone beds, sites with all sorts of bones mixed together, some Triceratops sites.
 The final decision of what we will work on will be made later… I am open to the ideas of participants.
 We may also find some time for prospecting.

-August 2-7 and August 30-Sept 4 we will be will be returning to the Morrison Formation at Como Bluff, near the town of Medicine Bow, Wyoming.
+Option 2: August 1-5 or August 29- September 3: (ONE OR TWO SPACES LEFT) we will be will be returning to the Morrison Formation at Como Bluff, near the town of Medicine Bow, Wyoming.
 The fossils here date to the Jurassic Period and are about 140 million years old.
 We will continue to explore and collect at the Rodopodosaurus site which has produced a Diplodocus tail and skull and many isolated bones and teeth of various Jurassic beasts.
 We may also dig at other sites on this ranch.
 This ranch is part of the historical Como Bluff that was collected by Cope and Marsh in the early days of dinosaur exploration.
 Numerous historic quarries are here.

 Participants are required to sign and return the Registration Form and Release Form with the non-refundable deposit in order to reserve a spot.
 Please print these and send them in with your deposit payment to the address below.